 Your score reflects how fast your nervous system recovers under the specific pressures of your role - across five behavioural domains and two decision-state markers.
 The number moves.
 Track the direction.

-Set a recurring weekly alarm to complete this check-in - same day, same time each week.
+Set a recurring weekly alarm to complete this check-in — same day, same time each week.
 Sunday evening works well for most clients.
 Label it: Recovery Check-In.
-The data is only useful if it's consistent.

 Thank you, mind, for keeping me safe.